 The frescos were painted at various times from 1509-1526.
 Del Sarto’s style is marked by a sophisticated informality and natural expression of emotion.

 12. Casa di Dante | Dante’s House

 The Casa di Dante is supposed to be an exact replica of the house Dante lived in in Florence.
-Dante Alighieri is Italy's famed 13th century poet and author of The Divine Comedy.
+Dante Alighieri is Italy’s famed 13th century poet.
+He’s the author of the acclaimed The Divine Comedy.

 In this epic poem, Dante creates a fictional version of himself, traveling through hell, purgatory, and paradise.
 His image driven descriptions were hugely influential, producing a plethora of visual art.

 Dante famously fell in love with Beatrice Portinari, writing about her as an idealized love in his Vita Nuova.
 But it was an unrequited love.

 Dante admired her from afar.
 His passion became the subject of many paintings by Pre-Raphelite artists, especially Dante Gabriel Rossetti.